|

 for making the call to alarm central via 'wireless' instead of a land line.

-that there is no land line involved at all.
-Vonage recommends
+contacting alarm central -- meaning that there is no land line involved at

-line (remember, not recommended), then implement the
+VoIP phone line (remember, not recommended), then implement the

-Safer [§15]
+Safest [§15]

 method accounts for how alarm systems are typically wired